 When the ALP bit (MAINT1,0DH...) is set to '1', the corresponding channel is configured in Analog Loopback mode.
 In this mode, the transmit signals are looped back to the Receiver Internal Termination in the receive path then output from RCLKn, RDn, RDPn/RDNn.
+The all-ones pattern can be generated during analog loopback.
 At the same time, the transmit signals are still output to TTIPn/TRINGn in transmit direction.
-Figure-14 shows the process.
+Figure-15 shows the process.